Writing Style for Essays and Literature Reviews

 All quoted examples of proper citation style were taken from a PLoS Primer essay by Brachmann and Parniske.

-References should be listed at the end of your essay in a separte section just for them.
-There should be a left-justified sub-heading of "References" before your reference list begins.
+References should be listed at the end of your essay.
+There should be a left-justified sub-heading of “References” before your reference list begins.

 References should be listed in numerical order by the citation number used to identify them in the text.